-A native to Michigan, the Arctic Grayling were at home in 20 Michigan rivers and extirpated almost 100 years ago.
+A true native fish to Michigan, the Arctic Grayling were at home in 20 Michigan Rivers and extirpated almost 100 years ago.
 The last known Arctic Grayling was caught in the Otter River in Michigan's Upper Peninsula in 1936.
 Since then, several unsuccessful attempts have been made to reestablish the Arctic Grayling with the failure of natural reproduction being the main issue.

 Now, a group of forty organizations is embarking on the long road to the reestablishment of Arctic Grayling in Michigan.
-Led by the Little River Band of Ottawa Indians, the Michigan DNR and an energetic group of PhD students, the task to reestablish the Arctic Grayling is well at hand.
-Eggs from Alaskan Grayling will be brought to Michigan and reared to a brood stock that will provide eggs for Remote Site Incubators placed in well selected areas of adaptable rivers and streams.
-This will take several years to occur, but maybe success will come, and we will once again have the presence of beautiful Arctic Grayling in their native habitat.
+Led by the Little River Band of Ottawa Indians, the Michigan d and an energetic group of PhD students, the task to reestablish the Arctic Grayling is well in hand.